-The content in this dashboard embraces all collection methods from SecurityCenter Continuous View (CV).
-By using Nessus and the Passive Vulnerability Scanner (PVS), the components are able to identify systems capable of remote access.
+The content in this dashboard embraces all collection methods from Tenable SecurityCenter Continuous View (CV).
+By using Tenable Nessus and the Tenable Passive Vulnerability Scanner (PVS), the components are able to identify systems capable of remote access.
 Nessus looks for installed software, browser plugins, and other artifacts pointing to desktop control software to identify systems with remote access capabilities.
-PVS passively monitors network traffic to identify vulnerabilities and perform host, application and operating system discovery using advanced packet analysis.
-The dashboard does not report on Skype and other software that is capable of sharing, but does not allow remote control of a system.
+PVS passively monitors network traffic to identify vulnerabilities and perform host, application, and operating system discovery using advanced packet analysis.

 The dashboard and its components are available in the SecurityCenter Feed, a comprehensive collection of dashboards, reports, Assurance Report Cards and assets.
 The dashboard can be easily located in the SecurityCenter Feed under the category Threat Detection and Vulnerability Assessments.
 The dashboard requirements are: